Healthdirect Free Australian health advice you can count on.

 • pelvic pain

 You should not attempt to remove large, delicate or fragile objects yourself because you may damage your vagina.
-Instead, visit your doctor or emergency department as soon as possible.
+Instead, visit your doctor as soon as possible.

-If a fragile object breaks, do not try to remove it any further — go to your nearest emergency department immediately.
+If a fragile object breaks in your vagina, do not try to remove it any further — go to your nearest emergency department immediately.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-If you have lost a tampon in your vagina, you may want to try removing it carefully yourself.
+If you have lost a tampon in your vagina, try removing it carefully yourself.

 Self-care at home

-To remove a tampon or other object yourself:
+To remove a tampon or other object yourself, you should:

-If you can't remove the stuck tampon or other object yourself, get medical advice.
+If you can't remove the stuck tampon or other object yourself, see your doctor.

 Never try to remove an object with another object.
-You could hurt yourself and develop an infection.
+You could hurt yourself or develop an infection.

-You should change your tampon regularly — around every 4 to 6 hours depending on your flow.
-Most tampon manufacturers advise that a tampon shouldn't be left in for more than 8 hours.
+• change your tampon every 4 to 6 hours depending on your flow.
+Most tampon manufacturers advise not leaving a tampon in for more than 8 hours.

 Resources and support